 If we find a fairly cold atmosphere in the middle and upper layers, there are rises and falls of air that can cause temperature drops.
 If we find frequent rainfall in these areas, there will be a sharp drop in the snow level.
 This abrupt descent usually means a few hundred meters lower than expected.
 The most extreme case that is usually found is when the air is cold enough and unstable in height and can cause deep convection and storms.
 It is in these extreme cases when the snow level can drop to more than 500 meters.
 Here it tends to interfere with showers and will lead to more intense and unexpected snowfall.

 These cases usually occur in small seasons in winter and in places where it does not snow frequently, but it does snow annually.
 The pressures of 850 and 500 hPa are by no means set values.
-In places with high pressures and high geopotentials we can find snow above.
-On the other hand, they can also be found in depression is that it is very cold and deep since it occurs in various subsidence of the troposphere who have very low geopotentials.
-It is here where we can find pressure values of 850 hPa in just 1000 meters of altitude.
+In places with high pressure and high geopotentials, we can find snow above.
+On the other hand, they can also be found in very cold and deep depressions, since they occur in various depressions in the troposphere with very low geopotentials.
+This is where we can find pressure values of 850 hPa at just 1000 meters above sea level.

 For snow to exist in these places there must be an environmental temperature of 0 degrees with this atmospheric pressure and as geopotentials of 1000 meters.